 Scaling a Content Freshness Program Across Your Site

-Start by treating freshness as an operational program, not a one-off task: assign clear roles, set predictable cadences by content type, and automate wherever the risk/reward favors it.
+Treat freshness as an ongoing program rather than a one-time task.
+Assign clear roles, set regular schedules by content type, and automate where the benefits are greater than the risks.
 When teams know who owns category audits, who signs off on factual updates, and what gets auto-refreshed, you scale without drowning in ad-hoc requests.
 The goal is repeatable handoffs and measurable throughput — pages updated per month, time per update, and quality checks — so you can reallocate effort toward high-impact creative work.

 Organizational roles, cadences, and governance